paulstothard/helpful_commands/README.md

 --compress none -r ${PL_VERSION} -p 6 ${NFCORE_PL}
 ```

-The pipeline code is downloaded to current directory whereas the containers are downloaded to the folder specified by the `NXF_SINGULARITY_CACHEDIR` environment variable.
+The pipeline code is downloaded to a folder in the `hpc-data/nextflow` directory whereas the containers are downloaded to the folder specified by the `NXF_SINGULARITY_CACHEDIR` environment variable.

 With the pipeline and containers downloaded, we can now run the pipeline using a test data set provided by the pipeline developers.

-Create a Nextflow configuration file called `nextflow.config` and containing the following, replacing `<my-account>` with your account name:
+Create a Nextflow configuration file called `nextflow.config` containing the following:

 ```bash
 singularity{